ethan-campbell/OCEAN_215/about.md

 ## Assignment #0

 For this assignment, you will follow the instructions in the Assignment #0 document (linked [here](https://drive.google.com/file/d/1A-YUfS-3UYye83nPvfN6MM1fm3xeRET2/view?usp=sharing), or available on the Google Drive).
 The instructions will help you configure Piazza, introduce guidelines for using the Piazza Q&A board, and ask you to respond to the instructor questions posted in the Piazza folder ‘assignment0’.

+## Assignments #1-4

+There will be 4 main assignments throughout the course.
+Students will have 2 weeks to complete each assignment.
+Assignments will be provided in the form of Google Colab notebooks (a version of Python Jupyter notebooks in which all computations are performed on Google’s servers, rather than your computer).
+Assignment notebooks will be made available in the shared class Google Drive folder and on Canvas (see ‘Course pages’ above).
+A version should be first copied to your individual Google Drive folder before starting work on it.
+When ready to submit the assignment, simply save it before the deadline, close the file, and keep it in your individual class Google Drive folder.
+For questions asking for code, grades will be assigned based on the correctness, functionality, and tidiness of the code; for non-coding questions, point allocations will be specified in the problem.

+## Late work policy for Assignments #1-4

+Each student has a single grace period for any one assignment during the quarter.
+When used, this grace period grants the student an additional 2 weeks to complete the assignment without penalty to their grade.
+If a student has already used their grace period for the quarter, late work will be docked 10% per day that the assignment is overdue.
+If circumstances will prevent you from completing an assignment on time, please email the instructors prior to the assignment deadline for an extension.
+If a student has not communicated the need for an extension with the instructors, their grace period will automatically be used.

+## Piazza

+Throughout the quarter we will be using Piazza (accessible via Canvas, or the link in ‘Course pages’ above) as the hub of discussions outside of class sessions.
+We ask that you post your coding questions to the Piazza Q&A board, rather than emailing the instructors with coding questions.
+To respond to a classmate’s question, write in the “students’ answer” section with your perspective.
+This section can be collaboratively edited by multiple students.
+You may also start follow-up discussions on a classmate’s post.
+By the end of the quarter, each student is required to have made at least 5 substantive contributions on Piazza, which may include questions, answers (including edits to the “students’ answer”), and/or follow-up posts.
+Contributions that do not add further insights (e.g. “Good work.”, “I agree.”,“I had the same problem.”, etc.) will not count towards the requirement.
+Additionally, posts for Assignment #0 or the final project data check-in do not count.
+Posts can be made anonymously to the class, but not to the instructors.

+## Final project

+There will be an individually-directed final project.
+This assignment will allow students to investigate a scientific data set of their choice and showcase programming and analytical skills learned during the course.
+More details and a grading rubric will be provided soon.
+Project presentations will occur on the last week of the quarter.
+Students will submit their slides and code for the project for grading.

+## Exams

+There are no exams for this course.
+There is no class at the scheduled final exam time.

+## Final course grade

+- Assignments #0-4: 60% (12% each)
+- Piazza posts: 15%
+- Final project: 25%